sunyam/Blog_Authorship/README.md

 Dataset that I'd be using for this problem can be found here: http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm

 Language: Python
+Packages used: GraphLab Create, word2vec, BeautifulSoup, gensim, nltk

 This project is broadly based on this paper by Schler et al. http://u.cs.biu.ac.il/~schlerj/schler_springsymp06.pdf

+To install GraphLab, you will need to obtain a Product-key (Free for the 1st year) from: https://turi.com/download/academic.html
+After getting the product-key follow this post: https://turi.com/download/install-graphlab-create-command-line.html